jython/jython/README.txt

 Jython: Python for the Java Platform

-Welcome to Jython 2.7rc3!
+Welcome to Jython 2.7.0!

-This is the third release candidate of the 2.7 version of Jython.
-Along with language and runtime compatibility with CPython 2.7, Jython 2.7rc3 provides substantial support of the Python ecosystem.
+This is the final release of the 2.7.0 version of Jython.
+Along with language and runtime compatibility with CPython 2.7.0, Jython 2.7 provides substantial support of the Python ecosystem.
 This includes built-in support of pip/setuptools (you can use with bin/pip) and a native launcher for Windows (bin/jython.exe), with the implication that you can finally install Jython scripts on Windows.

 Jim Baker presented a talk at PyCon 2015 about Jython 2.7, including demos of new features: https://www.youtube.com/watch?v=hLm3garVQFo